Ocean Infinity: Details

-Ocean Infinity has also provided technical expertise and equipment to locate Ernest Shackleton's ship Endurance, which sank 27 October 1915 after having been beset in ice of the Weddell Sea off Antarctica.
-The Falklands Maritime Heritage Trust's project Endurance22 was successful on 5 March 2022.
+Ocean Infinity provided technical expertise and equipment to locate Ernest Shackleton's ship Endurance, which sank 27 October 1915 after having been frozen in the ice of the Weddell Sea off Antarctica.
+The Falklands Maritime Heritage Trust's project Endurance22 succeeded on 5 March 2022.

 In December 2024, it was reported that Ocean Infinity would resume the search for the missing Malaysia Airlines Flight MH370 under a $70 million 'no find, no fee' agreement with the Malaysian government.
+On December 3, 2025, the Ministry of Transport Malaysia announced that Ocean Infinity would resume the search for MH370 on December 30, 2025.
+The search would last for a total of 55 days.
+On 8 March 2026, Ocean Infinity announced that their search concluded as of 23 January 2026 without any findings, after searching an area of over 140000 km2.